 Orthopedic Same-Day & Walk-In Injury Care

 Sprain your ankle during your weekend soccer game?
 Cut yourself while cooking and need a few stitches?
 At UVA Health, we know injuries sometimes happen without warning and don’t wait for business hours.
-That’s why we offer care for minor orthopedic injuries and small cuts during same-day appointments and walk-in evening and weekend hours.
+That’s why we offer care for minor orthopedic injuries and small cuts during same-day appointments, walk-in appointments in the evening, and Saturday hours.

 Convenient Care for Minor Injuries